xtrime-ru/antizapret-vpn-docker/README.md

 - `FILEBROWSER_PORT=admin`
 - `FILEBROWSER_PASSWORD=password`

+Proxy:
+- `PROXY_DOMAIN=` - create lets-encrypt https certificate for domain.
+If not set host ip is used for self-signed certificate.
+- `PROXY_EMAIL=` - email for letsecnrypt certificate.

 Openvpn
 - `OBFUSCATE_TYPE=0` - custom obfuscation level of openvpn protocol.
    0 - disable.Act as regular openvpn client, support by all clients.